FaraC-scripts/Toolbox/README.md

 Make a story card or prompt card based on a requested topic.

+This command uses a __compound request__.
+The first part of the request must be the __name or topic__ of the desired card.
+Then, you may optionally include a semicolon followed by _instructions_ on how to create the card.

+> /card Aureth Leafshadow; include a section on her legendary bow

-By default, a __prompt card__ is created.
+By default, Card creates a __prompt card__.
 Prompt cards don't use triggers, and by default always appear in context behind a certain number of paragraphs.
 They are configurable in __Context Settings__ and __Prompt Sequence__.

 In the card tool's output, just below the visibility line, there will be this: